-Out of eight board seats in Clarity Medical, five directors shall be appointed by Dr. Tse, one director shall be appointed by Clear Lead, and the remaining two directors (which shall be independent non-executive directors) shall be appointed by Clear Lead subject to Dr. Tse's consent

-Anti-dilution protection

-In the event of the issuance of new shares (or any share equivalent which may be converted into shares) by Clarity Medical at a price of less than the original purchase price (after adjustment for any share splits, reverse share splits, share dividends, recapitalisations or similar arrangements) ("Share Dilutive Issuance"), unless agreed otherwise by Clear Lead, Ultimate Bliss shall transfer, on the same date as the Share Dilutive Issuance, for an aggregate purchase price of US\$1.00, additional new shares to Clear Lead to avoid dilution of its shareholding in Clarity Medical.
-Clear Lead did not exercise its anti-dilution protection right provided herein at the time of 2018 Pre-IPO Investment and 2019 Pre-IPO Investment statements of the Clarity Group, annual budget and such other information as it shall reasonably request; and (ii) inspect accounts, facilities, records and books of each group company on reasonable prior notice to Clarity Medical; and (iii) discuss the business, operations and conditions of each group company with its directors, officers, employees, accountants, legal counsel and investment bankers new Clarity Shares issued by Clarity Medical proportionate to its shareholding in Clarity Medical
+Nomination right Out of eight board seats in Clarity Medical, five directors shall be appointed by Dr. Tse, one director shall be appointed by Clear Lead, and the remaining two directors (which shall be independent non-executive directors) shall be appointed by Clear Lead subject to Dr. Tse's consent Anti-dilution protection In the event of the issuance of new shares (or any share equivalent which may be converted into shares) by Clarity Medical at a price of less than the original purchase price (after adjustment for any share splits, reverse share splits, share dividends, recapitalisations or similar arrangements) (" Share Dilutive Issuance "), unless agreed otherwise by Clear Lead, Ultimate Bliss shall transfer, on the same date as the Share Dilutive Issuance, for an aggregate purchase price of US\$1.00, additional new shares to Clear Lead to avoid dilution of its shareholding in Clarity Medical.
+Clear Lead did not exercise its anti-dilution protection right provided herein at the time of 2018 Pre-[REDACTED] Investment and 2019 Pre-[REDACTED] Investment

-Information and Clear Lead shall have the right to (i) receive periodic financial statements of the Clarity Group, annual budget and such other his/her shares or securities of Clarity Medical at a given price, the other shareholder(s) shall have the first right to purchase such shares at the same price
+Information and inspection right Clear Lead shall have the right to (i) receive periodic financial statements of the Clarity Group, annual budget and such other information as it shall reasonably request; and (ii) inspect accounts, facilities, records and books of each group company on reasonable prior notice to Clarity Medical; and (iii) discuss the business, operations and conditions of each group company with its directors, officers, employees, accountants, legal counsel and investment bankers Participation right Clear Lead shall have the right of first refusal to subscribe for any new Clarity Shares issued by Clarity Medical proportionate to its shareholding in Clarity Medical Transfer restriction If any shareholder of Clarity Medical proposes to dispose of its/ his/her shares or securities of Clarity Medical at a given price, the other shareholder(s) shall have the first right to purchase such shares at the same price Co-sale right In connection with the transfer restriction, to the extent that Clear Lead has not exercised its first right to purchase, it shall have the right to participate in such sale of the share disposal